Decoupling the front end from back end from a monolithic system

 Overview

-The problem with this approach is that it's very hard to shorten the development time because the file sharing is the big headache when the team gets bigger.
-Parallel development requires massive collaboration. another biggest headache is if the customer wants to replace the back end code from C# to golang or Node.js, it is going to be very challenging.
+The problem with this approach is that it's very hard to shorten the development time because the code file sharing is the big headache when the team gets bigger.
+Parallel development requires massive collaboration.
+Another biggest headache is if the customer wants to replace the back end code in C# with golang or Node.js, it is going to be very challenging because the front end code and back end code were mixed together.

 What we have done differently